 Some people may have a congenital deviation of the nasal septum or they may be suffering from a crooked septum of the nose.
-To correct this condition, they have to undergo nasal surgery named as septoplasty surgery.
+To correct this condition, they have to undergo nasal surgery named as septoplasty surgery in Islamabad.
 The nose divides into two nostrils by the presence of the septum which is the wall of bone and cartilage.
 By deviated septum, we mean that septum has moved to one side of the nose.
 This is not congenital in all cases as it can also happen because of any injury or trauma to the nose.
 Both nasal passages do not have the same width.
 They may experience nasal pain and nasal bleeds frequently.
 The only possible solution for this condition is surgery.

 Why Septoplasty is Done?